Here’s How George HW Bush’s ‘No New Taxes’ Pledge Changed American Economic Policy & Cross-Party Politics

 — Philip Klein (@philipaklein) December 1, 2018

-Klein argues that by 1994 when Republicans retook Congress, lawmakers were convinced that compromise is what had done Bush in, and they took a hard-line position.
-That led to budget standoffs and several government shutdowns, and even influenced the decisions that son George W. Bush made as President.
+Klein argues that by 1994 when Republicans retook Congress, lawmakers were convinced that compromise is what had done Bush in, and they took a hardline position.
+That led to budget standoffs and several government shutdowns, and even influenced the decisions that son George W. Bush made as president.

 He further points out that the stain on Bush’s legacy had an impact under President Obama.
 Republicans famously refused to work with Obama on any deal that would raise taxes.